 The DBCP has produced a number of technical publications useful for Member Countries to develop their national activities.
-Useful DBCP technical publications include publications No. 2 (Argos GTS sub-system reference guide), No. 3 (Argos guide), No. 4 (SVPB drifter design), No. 8 (moored buoys), and No. 15 (implementation strategy).
+Useful DBCP technical publications include publications No. 2 (Argos GTS sub-system reference guide), No. 3 (Argos guide), No. 4 (SVPB drifter design), No. 8 (moored buoys), and No. 15 (implementation strategy), No. 37 (real time quality control), No. 41 (vandalism on data buoys), and 42 (quality control of salinity data).
 See paragraph 2.18 for details.